Private Project

 Director Statement

-I am making this film to witness the people’s narrative for voices not yet heard.
-We must not let the US Government’s scientific achievements and military might be the only picture in the history of Trinity.
+I made this film as a witness to the people’s narrative and to the voices not yet heard.
+We must not let the US Government’s scientific achievements and military might be the only version of the history of Trinity.

-As filming progressed, I have come to realize that this story has far wider implications, that of environmental racism and a prevailing attitude towards people of color who were once considered “unsophisticated, uneducated and unable to speak up for themselves.”
+As filming progressed, I came to realize that this story has far wider implications: that of environmental racism and a prevailing attitude towards people of color who were once considered “unsophisticated, uneducated and unable to speak up for themselves.”

-Hopefully by shining a lens on this tragic story, the affected communities will get the recognition and justice they deserve and be written into RECA (Radiation Exposure Compensation Act) that will provide partial reparations, healthcare and be transformative for communities that paid the ultimate price with their land, water, and bodies for America’s nuclear policy.
+By shining a light on this tragic story, I am thrilled to say that the affected communities have begun to get the recognition and justice they deserve.
+In 2025, the New Mexico Downwinders were finally written into RECA (Radiation Exposure Compensation Act) that provides partial reparations for communities that paid the ultimate price with their land, water, and bodies for America’s nuclear policy.

-The Front-line Coalition’s efforts illustrate a powerful story about persevering in a dark time, fighting for one's narrative, engaging in the political process, and believing in oneself and each other.
+The Front-line Coalition’s efforts illustrate a powerful story about persevering in a dark time, fighting for one's true history, engaging in the political process, and believing in oneself and each other.

 Against the odds…

-We stand on a nuclear precipice and Los Alamos National Lab prepares to modernize plutonium pit production.
+We stand on a nuclear precipice and Los Alamos National Lab is now modernizing plutonium pit production.
 Testing will follow.
 This is our world's nuclear origin story.
-As a New Mexican who loves my state, her beauty and diverse cultures, I feel a responsibility to tell this story and use my craft to make a difference.
+As a New Mexican who loves my state, her beauty and diverse cultures, I have felt a grave responsibility to tell this story and to use my craft to make a difference.